purescript-hyper/hyper/README.md

 <hr>

+Hyper is an experimental middleware architecture for HTTP servers written in PureScript.
+Its main focus is correctness and type-safety, using type-level information to enforce correct composition and abstraction for web servers.
+The Hyper project is also a breeding ground for higher-level web server constructs, which tend to fall under the “framework” category.

+To learn
-Hyper is an experimental project, trying to improve correctness in web server programming, and in HTTP middleware and request handlers specifically.
-To learn more about Hyper, check out the [documentation](http://hyper.wickstrom.tech) and [the Getting Started tutorial](http://hyper.wickstrom.tech/tutorials/getting-started-with-hyper.html).
+more about Hyper, check out the [documentation](http://hyper.wickstrom.tech) and [the Getting Started tutorial](http://hyper.wickstrom.tech/tutorials/getting-started-with-hyper.html).